pulumi/docs/content/docs/get-started/aws/begin.md

 {{< install-dotnet >}}
 {{% /choosable %}}

-Finally, you'll configure Pulumi with AWS.
+Finally, configure Pulumi with AWS.

 ### Configure Pulumi to access your AWS account